-The Nurse Midwifery Practitioner DNP Program prepares nurses with advanced preparation in the assessment and management of women’s health issues.
-Certified Midwifery Practitioners manage the primary, obstetric, and gynecologic care of essentially healthy women across the life span.
+The Nurse Midwifery Practitioner DNP Program provides nurses with advanced preparation in the assessment and management of women’s health issues.
+Certified Midwifery Practitioners manage the primary, obstetric, and gynecologic care of essentially healthy women across the life span as well as healthy newborns in a variety of settings.
 Graduates are eligible to sit for the nurse midwifery certification exam which is administered by the American Midwifery Certification Board (AMCB).
 The program can be completed in either part-time or full-time study.

 The Doctor of Nursing Practice (DNP) in Nurse Midwifery prepares graduates to be practice leaders at the highest level in the application and translation of evidence based research to improve health system in health care for women.
 The DNP emphasizes advanced leadership and expertise to challenge the standards of practice and create innovative models of care.

 Accredited by the Accreditation Commission for Midwifery Education (ACME).